 - Provide documentation of high school graduation, GED®, or the equivalent, as described earlier in this section. - Visit and tour the School. - Be interviewed by an Admissions Representative; - Complete an enrollment agreement and other required enrollment paperwork.
-Attend a financial aid interview and complete required financial aid paperwork; pay a registration fee of \$75. - Meet the state of Nevada immunization requirements for admissions, as described in ATI's Vaccination Policy later in this section. - Take the Wonderlic Scholastic Level Exam (SLE) and achieve the minimum acceptable score of 13.
+Attend a financial aid interview and complete required financial aid paperwork; pay a registration fee of \$75. - Meet the state of Nevada immunization requirements for admissions, as described in ATI's Vaccination Policy later in this section. - Students applying to programs offering distance education classes will complete an Online Readiness Assessment and will receive the Distance Education System/Technology Requirements. - Take the Wonderlic Scholastic Level Exam (SLE) and achieve the minimum acceptable score of 13.
 If a minimum score is not achieved, three re-tests may be given within three months of the original test using an alternate test form.
 If a minimum score is not achieved within the maximum number of re-tests, prospective students must wait a year to attempt the Wonderlic Scholastic Level Exam (SLE) again.